Offense

 Aggravated Felony (AF)

-If none of this is possible, D should consider pleading up to 11379 offer to give away (or if necessary, offer to sell).
+If 11378 cannot be avoided, D should consider pleading up to 11379 offer to give away (or if necessary, offer to sell).
 This is a deportable and inadmissible CS conviction, but at least it is not an AF in immigration proceedings arising within the Ninth Circuit only.
 (If D ends up in immigration proceedings outside the Ninth Circuit, this will be an AF.)
 Pleading up is counter-intuitive but may be necessary for an immigrant D who wishes to remain in the U.S.—especially if the person is an LPR.
 It has been held ineffective assistance of counsel to fail to advise and consider the 11352/11360/11379 option, rather than 11351/11358-11359/11378 for a noncitizen D.1See discussion in People v.
 Bautista, (2004) 115 Cal.App.4th 229, In re Bautista, H026395 (Ct.
 App.
 6th Dist.
 September 22, 2005) (if defendant is a noncitizen, failure to advise and consider pleading up from § 11378 to § 11379 is ineffective assistance of counsel).
-See discussion at § 11379 of benefits to pleading to that offense.
-(For that reason, it may not be that difficult to vacate a prior 11351/11358-11359/11378 conviction.)
+See discussion at § 11379 of benefits to pleading to that offense (For that reason, it may not be that difficult to vacate a prior 11351/11358-11359/11378 conviction.)

 Crime Involving Moral Turpitude (CIMT)